 The Free Student Education Program

 Sine 2006 the SFIOFF has been hosting a Free Student Education Program for middle and high school students featuring exciting and inspirational ocean-themed films curated from the main film festival program.
-Following each screening, students participate in Q&A sessions with filmmakers and marine scientists.
+Following each screening, students participate in Q&A sessions with filmmakers, marine scientists and industry experts.
+Our aim is to educate and inspire youth to take an active role in protecting our vital ocean ecosystems and encourage youth participation in the arts and documentary filmmaking, while learning more about ocean related careers.
 In March 2015, the SFIOFF will be celebrating its 9th Annual Free Student Education Program.